-The results for 2012 are summarized in Annex 4-6
+The results for 2013 are summarized in Annex 4-6

-Standard requirement for the submission of programme for eradication, control and monitoring version: 2.22 6.
-Data on the epidemiological evolution during the last five years Data already submitted via the online system for the years 2009 - 2012 : yes The data on the evolution of zoonotic salmonellosis are provided according to the tables where appropriate 6.1 Evolution of the zoonotic salmonellosis 6.1.1 Data on evolution of zoonotic salmonellosis for year: 2013 Page 22 of 32
+6. Data on the epidemiological evolution during the last five years

+Data already submitted via the onlir 16 system for the years 2009 - 2012 :

+The data on the evolution of zoonotic salmonellosis are provided according to the tables where appropriate

-Region Type of flock (d) of flocks number flocks Total number of animals under the programme Number of flocks checked (b) Serotype Number of positive flocks (c) d or kg/number (eggs destroyed) eggs (eggs channelle d to egg Denmark Breeding flocks o 273 1 090 0 1 090 000 Non 0 0 0 number 0 kg 0 x Total 273 1 090 000 273 7777 ///// 0 0 0 ADD A NEW ROW
+6.1 Evolution of the zoonotic Salmonella

+6.1.1 Data on evolution of zoonotic Salmonella for year:

+Total Serotype (c) to egg product Region 1 080 1 080 000 Breeding flocks o 275 318 Any targeted serotype 208 890 Total 318 275 1 080 000 1 080 000 420 120 208 890 ADD A NEW ROW

+Ctandard requirement for the cu ibmission of programma for oradication control and d manitarin Standard requirement for the su apmission of programme for eradication . control and a monitorir

-- (a) Including eligible and non eligible flocks for the programme - (b) Check means to perform a flock level test under the porgramme for the presence of salmonella.
-In this column a flock must not be counted twice even if it has been checked more than one. - (c) If a flock has been checked, in accordance with footnote (b), more then once, a positive sample must be taken into account only once. - (d) Flocks or herds or as appropriate
+(a) Including eligible and non eligible flocks for the programme

+(b) Check means to perform a flock level test under the porgramme for the presence of Salmonella.
+In this column a flock must not be counted twice even if it has been checked more than one.